saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

   value: "<taint value>"
   effect: "<taint effect>"
 ```
-  &nbsp;&nbsp; - **🧩Exists Operator** : Matches any taint key regardless of the value.
+   - **🧩Exists Operator** : Matches any taint key regardless of the value.
 It's used when you want to tolerate a taint based only on its key, without checking the value.
 ```sh
 tolerations:
 - key: "<taint key>"